Funding Opportunities

 The following units of local government are eligible to apply:

-City of El Paso, City of Laredo, City of McAllen, City of North Richland Hills, City of San Antonio, City of Waco, Harris County, Lubbock County, and Smith County.
+City of El Paso, City of Laredo, City of McAllen, City of North Richland Hills, City of San Antonio, City of Waco, Harris County, Lubbock County, Midland County, and Smith County.

 Total Funds